DonMVB/aws/AWS_Assoc_SAA_C02.md

 - Route tables can be configured to access endpoints (public services accessed privately) and not just the internet.

 ## 2.2.8.
 Internet Gateway:
 - If the Internet Gateway is not attached to the VPC, which is the prerequisite for instances to be accessed from the internet, then natually instances in your VPC will not be reachable.
+Note that this means an IGW is a VPC resource.
+Entries in route tables connect the IGW to public subnets.
 - If you want all of your VPC to remain private (and not just some subnets), then do not attach an IGW.
 - The CLI command is: `aws ec2 attach-internet-gateway --vpc-id "vpc-0214123ba5d2af412" --internet-gateway-id "igw-0f5bbff6d479e7cf4" --region us-east-1`
 - When a Public IP address is assigned to an EC2 instance, it is effectively registered by the Internet Gateway as a valid public endpoint.
 However, each instance is only aware of its private IP and not its public IP.
 Only the IGW knows of the public IPs that belong to instances.